 Meaux and Co: Beginnings and Marketing Strategy

 Meaux and Co started as a side gig back in 2015 before finally becoming his primary source of income mid 2018.
-Its major services fall into the following categories: client accounting services, tax planning and preparation, and tax resolution.
+Its major services fall into the following categories: financial management and accounting oversight, tax planning and preparation, and tax resolution.
 Their marketing involves a lot of word of mouth, starting with friends and acquaintances, and then growing organically.
 However, most of their clients are small businesses making $3 million and less.

 Brady started with his wife, who is also a CPA.
 Early on, they were working together at a large firm in Louisiana.
 Several people who knew them firsthand for their stellar performance and reputation would come to them to ask general questions.
 Of course, performing such advisory tasks was the beginning of a new side gig which would later become a full-fledged business venture.